soccin/Compgen2016_VariantCalling/Labs/2_Mapping/exercises/2_RNAmapping.md

 	$ROOT/Labs/2_Mapping/data/gencodeTest2_Q30_1_R2.fastq.gz
 ```

 It is paired end data.
-Also STAR does not read compress files by default so you will need to use the `--readFilesCommand` option with `zcat` for LINUX/UNIX and `gzcat` for MAC OS X.
+Also STAR does not read compress files by default so you will need to use the `--readFilesCommand` option with `zcat` for LINUX/UNIX and `zcat` for MAC OS X.

 STAR also writes a alot of files; not just the output SAM like BWA.
 So I suggest you create an output directory; maybe call it OUT (`mkdir OUT`) and use the option:
 ```bash